Cjensen1967/Bac_suite/README.md

 The **Baccarat Training Suite** is a modular training application designed to teach and practice various aspects of Midi-Baccarat dealing and gameplay.
 The suite is structured into independent modules, each focusing on a specific aspect of Baccarat, from understanding the game's rules to mastering card handling and commission calculations.

 ## Project Goal
 The goal of this project is to create a user-friendly, educational tool that organizes Baccarat training into self-contained modules.
 Each module functions as a separate page without shared dependencies, making it easy to modify or add new modules without affecting others.
-This modular design also allows the entire suite to run locally from a folder on most modern web browsers, requiring no special setup or installation.
+This modular design allows the entire suite to run locally from a folder on most modern web browsers, requiring no special setup or installation.

 ## Modules

+### 1. Introduction (`/modules/introduction`)
+Learn about the history and variations of Baccarat through this informational module.
+Covers:
+- Historical context
+- Game variations
+- Cultural significance
+- Industry trends

-### 1. Rules Guide
+### 2. Rules Guide (`/modules/instructions`)
-Located in `/modules/instructions`, this module provides comprehensive instructions on Baccarat gameplay mechanics and rules.
+Comprehensive instructions on Baccarat gameplay mechanics and rules, including:
+- Basic game overview
+- Gameplay mechanics
+- Detailed rules
+- Common situations

-### 2. Third Card Draw Training
+### 3. Third Card Draw Training
 Split into two progressive levels for optimal learning:

 #### Level 1 (`/modules/draw-trainer1`)